How to hire an eCommerce pod that owns the storefront, the integrations, and the on-call rotation

 Headless without a search budget

 The storefront ships, autocomplete is "good enough" with a free tier, and three months later the search team is the bottleneck.
-Mitigation: search engineering is named on the team configuration before headless is even on the table; Algolia, Typesense, or a self-hosted alternative is budgeted; the indexing pipeline lives in source with reindex tooling that does not require waking up the on-call.
+Mitigation: search engineering is named on the team configuration before headless is even on the table; Algolia, Typesense, Klevu, or a self-hosted alternative is budgeted; the indexing pipeline lives in source with reindex tooling that does not require waking up the on-call.

 A/B test theater

-The team runs ten tests a quarter, none of which reach significance, and the leadership deck calls every one a "win".
+The team runs ten tests a quarter, none of which reach significance, and the leadership deck calls every one a "win."
 Mitigation: we will not start an A/B test plan until the funnel is stable enough to learn from; minimum-detectable-effect math is published with every test; tests below the MDE are killed at the planning stage; the readout is a decision, not a slide.

 Frequently asked questions about hiring an eCommerce development team